Join our Plano ISD Council of PTAs Facebook Group

 - Appoint a member, with the approval of the board, who is not an authorized signer on the bank account to open, review, initial and date each bank statement

-- Make sure all members of board sign the Texas PTA Ethics/Conflict of Interest Policy
+- Make sure all members of board sign the Texas PTA Confidentiality, Ethics & Conflict of Interest Agreement

 - Make sure the board reviews the records retention policy, proposing any necessary updates to the association membership for approval

-- Ensure all board members are graduates of Texas PTA Foundations: Leadership Orientation (FLO) by October 15
+- Ensure all board members complete all mandatory FOUNDATIONS training through Texas PTA by October 15th

 - Sign all contracts which have been approved by the board